DDGaonkar/Power-BI/Power BI docs/dax/upper-function-dax.md

 ### 📌 `UPPER`

-These functions convert a text string to uppercase.
+The `UPPER` function convert a text string to uppercase.

 #### 🔧 Syntax